wildthinkslaboratory/blog-kit/_pages/calculus/secantRectangle/shadowRectCurve.md

 # :::: tour2
 # --partialborder
-The **distance** traveled by the object is equal to the **rate** times the **time**, $d = r \times t.$ We know two different geometric ways of showing this relationship.  [show relationship](:=showSR=true) The slope of the secant tells us the average speed between two time points.
+The **distance** traveled by the object is equal to the **rate** times the **time**, $d = r \times t.$ We know two different geometric ways of showing this relationship.  [show relationship](:=showSR=true) The slope of the secant tells us the average velocity between two time points.
 The corresponding rectangle expresses the distance traveled as the product of the rate and the time.
 [next](:=show3=true)
 # --partialborder
 # ::::